criteo/AFK/docs/docs/Data-Aggregation-API/missing-features-in-openconfig.md

 There are three approaches to this:

-1. changing the way to configure the devices
+1. Changing the way to configure the devices.
-    * sometimes this is not possible
+    * Sometimes this is not possible.
-2. augmenting the OpenConfig models
+2. Augmenting the OpenConfig models.
-    * only if the feature cannot be implemented another way
+    * Only if the feature cannot be implemented another way.
-    * this would only be temporary
+    * This would only be temporary.
-    * a PR to [OpenConfig](https://github.com/openconfig/public) is mandatory
+    * A PR to [OpenConfig](https://github.com/openconfig/public) is mandatory.
-3. doing a separate model
+3. Doing a separate model.
-    * only in last resort
+    * This should only be a last resort.

 !!! warning